ImmyGarth01/A00025521---OSJournal-/Phase-1/phase-1.md

 For a quick overview the commands are as follows:

-Uname -a  - This shows all system information free - Shows memory stoarge (RAM) df -h - Shows disk storage usuage ip addr - Shows network information lsb_release -a - Shows linux distribution information
+line Uname -a  - This shows all system information line free - Shows memory stoarge (RAM) df -h - Shows disk storage usuage ip addr - Shows network information lsb_release -a - Shows linux distribution information